From people’s housing preferences to the ways that we exhibit art,

 pop culture to create projects that advance architectural thinking while

 being accessible to broad audiences.
 This approach includes developing intelligent

-customization strategies for houses, configuring playgrounds to expand definitions of play, and modifying ordinary objects and materials
+customization strategies for houses, designing new contexts for viewing art, and modifying ordinary objects and materials

 to make unusual environments.
-Built work includes arts buildings, playgrounds, and houses.
+Built work includes a variety of houses and arts buildings.